 Free yourself from suffering and live life to the fullest.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)

-Most of our regrets/unhappiness in life stem from feeling unmotivated, directionless, not having a passion or a purpose.
-You may find some insight here if you are on the quest of discovering what you stand for:
+You may find some insight here if you are on the quest to discover what you stand for:

 What should do with my life, how do I discover my purpose?

 One tiny act of kindness here, one gesture of affection there, a word uttered out of compassion; some help you extended someone.
-Assisting an old person or a disabled person cross the road, or just letting the lady with a child behind you to check-in before you at the airport, all these make up the purpose of our lives.
+Assisting an old person or a disabled person cross the road, or just letting the lady with a child behind you check in before you at the airport, all these make up the purpose of our lives.

 Read more here.